fabaindaiz/module-dependency/README.md

 - Improve component registration and resolution mechanisms
 - Improve ways to handle module definitions and configurations
 - Explore more advanced dependency injection patterns and use cases
-- Enhance type checking and validation mechanisms (including mypy checks)
+- Enhance validation and error handling mechanisms of the framework

 ## Aknowledgements